 Herb stuffed pork chops – an easy recipe to whip up.
 Bursting with flavour the savory herb stuffing keeps thick cuts of pork chops moist and juicy.
+(Skip to recipe.)

 This simple recipe was born one day when I had these lean thick-cut pork loin chops waiting to go on the barbeque and I wanted to keep the centers from drying out.